← Back to Knowledge Graph

 Cross-Library Connections

-Voss's anchoring strategy in Never Split the Difference is reference-point engineering: the extreme opening offer (65% of target) sets a reference from which all subsequent movement is evaluated.
-Every concession feels like a gain to the counterpart because it moves away from the extreme anchor (reference point).
+Voss's anchoring strategy in Never Split the Difference is reference-point engineering: the extreme opening offer sets a reference from which all subsequent numbers are evaluated as gains.
+Without the anchor, the counterpart's reference is their own expectation — which may be far from your target.

 The Implementation Playbook